The Moors and Moorish cuisine

 following original methods and recipes.

+The Middle Eastern cuisine of our Sunday dinner is not to be missed.
 Our Couscous is prepared as intended – gently, with steam – and serves as the base for braised vegetables and either lamb, tender veal or hearty chicken.

 Whether for a meal for two, a wedding reception, or a birthday, delight your loved one with a gift card for a festive meal in the Moorish Hall.